Kagebounshin/neverday-milestone-project-1/README.md

 - Images
     - I have two images in a carousel right at the homepage, the first one is the bands logo, it has an animation set to it, just to make the first apperans more intresting.
 And a text with some additional information about our music.
-The second images is with the grimreaper and our logo, and a text with information on how to sign up for the newsletter (On smaller devices both paragraphs are pushed down below the pictures).
+The second images is the grimreaper and our logo, and a text with information on how to sign up for the newsletter (On smaller devices both paragraphs are pushed down below the pictures).
-    - At the "About" section you'll find a picture of the band, and five personal pictures one of each bandmember.
+    - At the "About" section you'll find a picture of the band, and five personal pictures one of each band member.
 The personal pictures has an hover effect and a flip animation to it.
 When you hover the cards with the mouse, the images fades and the hovered band members name appears.
 And when you click the picture, the card flips and reveals a backside with a little information about the band member.
     - On smaller devices the hover effect on the personal cards are gone.
 The images is faded from the start and the name is already displayed.
     - And a carousel down at the Gallery section, showing diffrent images made by Peter Almgren.